 Hours & Pay Regulations

 Ohio’s laws do not specifically address when an employer must count an employee’s time as hours worked for purposes of its minimum wage and overtime requirements.
-Ohio does look for guidance from the regulations regarding what constitutes hours worked set forth under the federal Fair Labor Standards Act.
+Ohio does look for guidance from the regulations regarding what constitutes hours worked to set forth under the federal Fair Labor Standards Act.

-An employer shall pay an employee for overtime at a wage rate of one and one-half times the employee’s wage rate for hours in excess of forty hours in one work week, except for employers grossing less than $150,000 per year.
+An employer shall pay an employee for the overtime at a wage rate of one and one-half times the employee’s wage rate for hours in excess of 40 hours in one workweek.

 Employers must pay employees overtime for all hours worked over 40 in a week.
 Overtime must be paid at 1.5 times an employee’s regular pay rate.
 ‘Pay rate’ means an employee’s annual base salary or other rates of pay by which the employee qualifies for exemption under the Fair Labor Standards Act or the state minimum wage law, but does not include bonuses, stock options, incentives, deferred compensation, or other similar forms of compensation.

 Ohio labor laws require employers to provide employees under the age of eighteen (18) a 30-minute uninterrupted break when working more than five (5) consecutive hours.
 Ohio does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older except for nursing mother.

 Breast Feeding Law